What is Cloud PBX and How it Benefits Small Businesses

 And what if there’s a problem on your side, such as a sudden power outage in your area?
 You can set the PBX system to pass all incoming calls to other phone numbers – landlines or mobiles – and not miss a single one.

 #3 No maintenance needed

-One massive advantage of cloud platforms is that there’s no need to buy additional hardware or compatible devices - your employees can use their laptops, mobiles, or softphone apps.
+One massive advantage of cloud platforms is that there’s no need to buy additional hardware or compatible devices – with a wireless phone system for small businesses your employees can use their laptops, mobiles, or softphone apps.
 But what’s even better is that you don’t need to worry about taking care of the PBX platform either.

 #4 Exceptional security

 With the amount of news about hacking or ransom attempts and company’s data leaking, you might really get worried about whether or not the platforms working from the cloud are really safe and if they can adequately secure your data.

 But there’s nothing to worry about – Cloud PBX providers know how to make their servers impenetrable and keep your data safe and sound.
 Besides regularly running security tests and patching any possible flaws in their systems straight away, the data inside them are fully encrypted – and the same goes for your calls.
 If you use strong passwords together with data encryption as well, then there’s little risk of someone eavesdropping on your calls or gaining access to your personal data.
 Nevertheless, if you want to go the extra mile, you can set up a hybrid cloud security solution for proper encryption and safety.